 The commemorative cross serves as a reminder to walkers to have the correct equipment and experience when climbing hills and mountains in Scotland.

-Our descent down to the carpark was naturally much faster than the ascent – although we had to slow down considerably on some icy rocks and slippy path sections.
+Our descent down to the carpark was naturally much faster than the ascent – although we had to slow down considerably on some icy rocks and sections of slippy path.

 We did our walk when there was snow on the ground and although we did it in about 4 hours with a pause at the top it is best to allow six hours in case detours and hazards are encountered.
-Certainly aim to get down before dark.
+We advise to aim to get down before dark.